-&lt;sup>4 This option is only permissible where the student's UK immigration permissions allow.
+4 This option is only permissible where the student's UK immigration permissions allow.

-- If 120 credits at Level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education. - If 240 credits (including a minimum of 120 at Level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.
+If 240 credits (including a minimum of 120 at Level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.

 3.3.
-Progression From Year Three (Year Abroad) to the Final Year
+Progression from Year Three (Year Abroad) to the Final Year